 When looking at these statistics, however, you should bear in mind that brides who answer such polls tend to be ones who are regular readers of such publications and so are already more likely to spend a lot of money on their wedding.
 Also, when you are calculating an average, it only takes 3 or 4 brides to spend extravagantly in the region of hundreds of thousands of pounds, and the average will rise disproportionately.

 In reality, like house properties, the cost of a wedding depends on where you live.
 The prices for a London wedding tend to be on average 20% higher, for example.
 The other key factor, as you will see in Chapter 1, is the day and month you choose to get married affects how much you will end up paying.

 The conclusion to this surprising piece of information is that although you cannot change your place of residence, you can have the wedding of your dreams by choosing to marry in the wedding off-season or on an ‘unpopular’ day.

 Through data collected for their wedding insurance coverage, John Lewis said they’d seen a 43% increase over the past five years in weddings taking place on Thursdays, which traditionally has never been a popular day for weddings.

 Using This Wedding Guide To Cut Your Wedding Expenses

 Personal Loans Now, finding you the best personal loans options, do not intend this 12-chapter set of articles to be a one-size-fits-all wedding guide.
 A range of options has been included to cover all aspects of your wedding from the venue for the ceremony (Chapter 3) to the honeymoon (Chapter 12).
-When you read through it, you might be surprised by some of the prices and think how you would never pay so much money for musicians (as you will see in Chapter 6) or you do not believe it is worth hiring a professional photographer (Chapter 9).
+When you read through it, you might be surprised by some of the prices and think how you would never pay so much money for musicians (as you will see in Chapter 6).

 Apply for an unsecured loan now